Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 - Find start points by looking for watercourse objects in the current Mesh model.
 Current model is configured at task level.
 - Sort them according to an attribute called `SortIndex` assumed to be available on instances of the WaterCourse type and group them according to area name.

-There might be several start point search sections separated with semicolon `;`.
+There may be several start point search sections separated with semicolon `;`.
 Observe that the eventual order by section (starting with `ORDER_BY:`) is defined
 **immediately** after the search definition.
 This is because it *belongs* to that specific search expression.
 The next search section will have its own order by definition.

 Example of multiple start point definitions: